dmbaturin/baturin.org/site/blog/js-like-its-2006.md

 It may be fine for applications under constant development, but it's bad for pages [designed to last](https://jeffhuang.com/designed_to_last/).
 If you have a script that happens to use jQuery 1.0.0, you can independently a) edit the script b) edit the page that uses it c) upgrade jQuery.
 You will not lose your ability to do any of those things in the future.
-NPM-based workflows have more potential to become lost technology is you are not doing it all the time and not adjusting for library and tooling changes.
+NPM-based workflows have more potential to become lost technology if you are not doing it all the time and not adjusting for library and tooling changes.

 For an upcoming project, I need to manipulate TOML in browser.
 To my surprise, I couldn't find a library that would do both parsing and printing.
 So, I decided to assemble a jQuery-style library for that, from two packages: [toml](https://www.npmjs.com/package/toml) for parsing,